phoenixframework/phoenix/H_ecto_models.md

 `Schema.belongs_to/3` declares a one to one relationship between parent and children models.
 In our video site example, an uploaded video belongs to its user.

 `Schema.has_one/3` declares a one to one relationship.
-Note that has_one is just like has_many except instead of returning a collection of model structs, we get just one model struct.
+Note that has_one is just like has_many except instead of returning a collection of model structs, it returns only one model struct.
 Continuing with the video-sharing example, while a user might have many uploaded videos, the user might only have one featured video.

 Here's how we would declare a `has_many` relationship in `web/models/user.ex`:
 ```elixir